Insights: Articles & Resources by Oliver Inc.

 Finally, strong finishes help prevent spills, breaks, and leaks.
 Keep in mind, too, that frozen foods packaging requires specialty treatments.
 The right adhesive selection and structure go a long way in keeping your products safe from the manufacturing facility to your customers’ tables.

 How SQF Certification Benefits Food Brands

 Seeing an SQF certification when considering a packaging partner is a good sign.
 It lets you know immediately that the manufacturer is qualified to safely handle your food products, and its packaging is qualified for direct food contact.
-Perhaps more importantly, it highlights their commitment to quality because the process to earn certification is comprehensive, meticulous, and ongoing.
+Perhaps more importantly, it highlights their commitment to quality, because the process to earn certification is comprehensive, meticulous, and ongoing.

-If you visited the plant floor, you’d observe evidence of safety standards almost immediately, from hair (including facial hair) nets to handwashing stations at entrances.
+If you visited the plant floor, you’d observe evidence of safety standards almost immediately—from hair (including facial hair) nets to handwashing stations at entrances.
 The facility must be virtually spotless to prevent contamination.

 You’ll find those qualities in Oliver Inc., an SQF-certified manufacturer with an expert food packaging design and printing team, trusted by some of the most recognizable brands in the industry.
-We will provide guidance on everything from maximizing shelf presence to protecting package contents—with suggested materials, proper window barriers, and more—to effective finishing.
+We will provide guidance on everything from maximizing shelf presence to protecting package contents—with appropriate materials, proper window barriers, and more—to effective finishing.